Dhadi-Sahasra/Network-Port-Scanner/README.md

 - **Organization:** CodeTech IT Solutions

 ## Project Overview
 This project is a simple Network Port Scanner developed using Python and Flask.
-It scans a specified IP address or hostname within a given port range to identify open ports, providing a basic demonstration of network security and socket programming concepts.
+It scans a specified IP address or hostname within a user-defined port range to identify open ports.
+The project demonstrates the use of socket programming and basic networking concepts through an interactive web interface.

 ## Features
 - Scan IP addresses or hostnames
+- Specify custom start and end port range
-- Detect open ports within a specified range
+- Detect open ports
-- Displays total open ports
+- Display total number of open ports
-- Shows scan duration
+- Display scan duration
-- Interactive web-based interface
+- Interactive web interface
+- Fast and lightweight scanning

 ## Technologies Used
 - Python